Boating Picnic Eco Tour

 The tour ends with a serene boat ride around the Royal Botanic Gardens’ Lake.
 You’ll finish up near The Terrace cafe at the Punting on the Lake dock.

-The tour includes 3 hours with a guide exploring Melbourne’s urban wilderness and learning what it takes to maintain it, a reusable coffee cup, and a punt boat ride on the lake.
+The tour includes 3 hours with a guide exploring Melbourne’s urban wilderness and learning what it takes to maintain it, light food samples from the markets, and a punt boat ride on the lake.

 Of course – we encourage it!
 They will however need to wear a life jacket on the boat ride for safety.